How To Identify Someone Who May Be Evading Service

 10 Tips for Verifying the Identity of a Difficult Subject

-10. If you are having trouble serving someone at their home and they are being difficult, you can leave a note on their door or a voice mail message saying that you plan on serving them at their place of employment (if they are employed).
-Rather than risk the embarrassment of that situation, people will often consent to being served at home.
+- If you are having trouble serving someone at their home and they are being difficult, you can leave a note on their door or a voice mail message saying that you plan on serving them at their place of employment (if they are employed).
+Rather than risk the embarrassment of that situation, people will often consent to be served at home.

 Natalie Faulk is a staff writer for ServeNow.com, a trusted network of local, pre-screened process servers.
 To learn more about becoming a member of ServeNow.com’s trusted network of process servers, contact us online or call (877) 737-8366.

-If you would like to redistribute this article or any other content for your website, newsletter or other publication, e-mail [email protected] to find out how.
+If you would like to redistribute this article or any other content for your website, newsletter or other publication, contact us to find out how.
 And if you’re interested in writing articles for process servers, ServeNow.com is always looking for guest writers to share their industry knowledge.